Amarok24/Amarok24/README.md

 FullStack developer, HTML+CSS since 2005, JavaScript since 2015, TypeScript since 2020, Java and C90 since 2022.
 I don't consider myself to be an expert; always learning (and forgetting 😸), trying to [keep things simple](https://horasion.eu/articles/kiss_principle_keep_it_simple.xhtml).

-I'm a long-time GNU/Linux user (nowadays at a much lower user level than before, because I have a life, too 😝).<br /> I like the 80s and 90s, with special interest in the 𝑨𝑴𝑰𝑮𝑨 500 and SEGA Mega Drive (both sharing the legendary M68k CPU).
+I'm a long-time GNU/Linux user (nowadays at a lower user level than before, because I have a life, too 😝).<br /> I like the 80s and 90s, with special interest in the 𝑨𝑴𝑰𝑮𝑨 500 and SEGA Mega Drive (both sharing the legendary M68k CPU).
 But my garden 🌳 is my happy place.

 ### My main tools
 - 🔤 [TypeScript](https://www.typescriptlang.org/)